XinranLiu7715/GC_Dance/README.md

 # GCDance: Genre-Controlled 3D Full Body Dance Generation Driven By Music
-GCDance is a diffusion-based model for generating genre-specific dance motions conditioned on both music and textual prompts.
-This approach enables the model to generate diverse dance styles from the same piece of music while ensuring coherence with the rhythm and melody of the music.
-The demos can be seen on **supplementary materials**.
+It is a challenging task to generate high-quality full-body dance sequences from music, as this requires strict adherence to genre- specific choreography while ensuring physically realistic and pre- cisely synchronized dance sequences with the music’s beats and rhythm.
+Although significant progress has been made in music- conditioned dance generation, most existing methods struggle to convey specific stylistic attributes in generated dance.
+To bridge this gap, we propose a diffusion-based framework for genre-specific 3D full-body dance generation, conditioned on both music and descrip- tive text.

+The demos of GCDance can be seen on **supplementary materials**.

 ![GCDance cover](images/top-1.jpg)